 Storm Sewers - The subject property is located in the North Elkhorn watershed.
-There are no storm sewers available along the Man o' War Blvd frontage of the subject property; however, due to the location of the proposed development relative to the topography of the site, the developer will be required to provide these facilities and upgrade existing facilities that are impacted at the time this property is developed.
+There are no storm sewers available along the Man o' War Blvd frontage of the subject property; however, due to the location of the proposed development relative to the topography of the site, the developer will be required to provide these facilities at the time this property is developed.
+Such improvements should comply with the adopted infrastructure plans for Expansion Area 2a for stormwater management and adhere to Engineering and Stormwater Manuals.
 There is a FEMA designated Special Flood Hazard Area (floodplain) along the greenways bordering the southeast edge of the subject property.
-Any development will need to adhere to Engineering and Stormwater Manuals.
-Additionally, improvements should comply with the adopted infrastructure plans for Expansion Area 2a for stormwater management.